bonsai-rx/sgen/docs/articles/basic-usage.md

 ## Required fields

-`json-schema` supports the [`required`](https://json-schema.org/learn/getting-started-step-by-step#define-required-properties) keyword to specify which fields are required.
+JSON Schema supports the [`required`](https://json-schema.org/learn/getting-started-step-by-step#define-required-properties) keyword to specify which fields are required.
 By default, all fields are optional.
 This can be useful to enforce the presence of certain fields in the object at deserialization time.
 However, `Bonsai.Sgen` will not generate any code to enforce this requirement during object construction, only at deserialization.
 It is up to the user to ensure that the object is correctly populated before using it.

 > [!Note]
 > Some confusion may arise about the distinction between `null` and `required`.
 This is all the more confusing since different languages and libraries may refer to these concepts in different ways.
 For the sake of this tool, the following definitions are used: